euroargodev/argopy/docs/impact.rst

 - Dunnington et al., (2021). argodata: An R interface to oceanographic data from the International Argo Program.
 Journal of Open Source Software, 6(68), 3659, https://doi.org/10.21105/joss.03659

+- Elipot S. , P Miron, M Curcic, K Santana, R Lumpkin (2024).
+Clouddrift: a Python package to accelerate the use of Lagrangian data for atmospheric, oceanic, and climate sciences.
+Journal of Open Source Software, 9(99), 6742,  https://joss.theoj.org/papers/10.21105/joss.06742

 - Gonzalez A., "The Argo Online School: An e-learning tool to get started with Argo" (2023), The Journal of Open Source Education (Under review)

 - Huda, Md Nurul, "Machine Learning for Improvement of Ocean Data Resolution for Weather Forecasting and Climatological Research" (2023).
 Thesis and Dissertations, Virginia Tech, http://hdl.handle.net/10919/116504